eonist/eonist.github.io/_posts/2017-09-29-Swift-package-manager-4.md

-My notes Swift Package Manager 4 <!--more--> Basically this article describes my workflow using SPM 4 to build a  GUI mac app.
+My notes Swift Package Manager 4 <!--more--> Basically this article describes my App Development workflow using SPM 4.
+And also maintaining the underlying libraries that makes up the app.

 ⚠️️ This article is currently a WIP ⚠️️